ijwilson/mtBottleneck/readme.md

 We can see that ascertainment through the proband produces a biased estimated of inbreeding.

 ![violin plot comparing three sorts of ascertainment](violin.png)

-### Analysing Real data

-Real data is far more difficult to work with that the idealised data produced through simulations.

-### Code to drive jags

-## JAGS Code

-JAGS (Just another Gibbs Sampler) is ...